Forest - Hunting Strength

 “Beautiful wives do not produce ugly daughters.”

-“She is the oldest girl from my first wife,” he says.
+“She is the oldest girl from my first wife,” he adds.

 “She has a strong spirit, but she is loyal.”